Oracle Java Licensing and Audit FAQ Guide

 - Timing Disagreements: If Oracle claims you have used Java since 2018 but only started in 2020, provide records to correct that—it could reduce backdated fees.

-- Legal/Contractual Arguments: Maybe you have an Oracle Unlimited License Agreement (ULA) that includes Java (some ULAs did cover Java SE in the past).
+- Legal/Contractual Arguments: You may have an Oracle Unlimited License Agreement (ULA) that includes Java (some ULAs previously covered Java SE).
 Or you believe Oracle’s license doesn’t apply in a certain scenario.
 You can bring these arguments.
 Sometimes, definitions can be argued – e.g., what constitutes “Personal Use” or “General Purpose Computer”.
-These rarely void fees entirely but can be used to negotiate edge cases.
+These rarely void fees entirely, but can be used to negotiate edge cases.

 - Negotiate Pricing: Even if you accept that you owe licenses, you can negotiate the commercial terms.
 Perhaps Oracle’s list price is too high—you might negotiate a discount or a different mix of products.
 Oracle might be open to bundling the Java resolution into a bigger deal or adjusting the scope.